 A method has been described to derive brachial pressure waveforms from finger arterial pressure by means of waveform filtering [Gizdulich 1996].
 Additionally, a method was developed to correct for the pressure gradient using a regression equation.
-Both methods are addressed in the following sections.
+Reconstruction of brachial intra-arterial pressure from finger arterial pressures (FinAP) has implemented in the study of Guelen et al., 2003.
+As an illustration of this, see their published data in Table A-2 below.